opendp/tumult-docs/public/analytics-pro/dev/_sources/tutorials/first-steps.rst.txt

 Creating a Session
 ------------------

-To compute queries using Tumult Analytics, we must first wrap the data in a :class:`~tmlt.analytics.session.Session` to track and manage queries.
+To compute queries using Tumult Analytics, we must first wrap the data in a :class:`~tmlt.analytics.Session` to track and manage queries.
-The following snippet instantiates a Session with a DataFrame of our private data using the :meth:`~tmlt.analytics.session.Session.from_dataframe` method.
+The following snippet instantiates a Session with a DataFrame of our private data using the :meth:`~tmlt.analytics.Session.from_dataframe` method.

 .. testcode::